MelonKony/millmint/site/factbook/society/state/government/ministries/light-and-water/_index.md

  This *[ministry](/ministries/)* is part of {{<link/vekllei>}}
 {{</note>}}

-The *Ministry of Light & Water* (COSMOLA) is responsible for the government monopoly on water and energy in Vekllei.
-Through its statutory corporations (SCs) and public utilities, the ministry is responsible for the vast majority of energy production in the Vekllei Islands and contributes significantly to energy research through its network of  laboratories.
-Increasingly, COSMOLA investment has indicated an interest in energy and water conservation.
-Common responsibilities of COSMOLA include:
+The <span class="fi fi-min-light-and-water fis"></span> **Ministry of Light & Water** is responsible for water and electricity supply in {{<link/vekllei>}}.
+While the ministry primarily directs production and facilitates research, it also controls the vast majority of energy and water production in Vekllei through its statutory corporations.

+Increasingly, ministry investment has indicated an interest in energy and water conservation, especially since the majority of Vekllei islands have limited water sources and desalination remains expensive.
+Common responsibilities of the ministry include:

 {{<note panel>}}
 * Maintenance and operation of utilities that provide Vekllei people with electricity and water.
+* Facilitation of water and energy grid independence.
 * Production and conservation of energy and water.
 * Investment and research into emerging physical sciences.
-* Advising energy and water policy to republican and commonwealth parliaments.
+* Advising energy and water policy to [republican](/republics/) and [commonwealth](/constituents/) parliaments.
 * Nuclear energy security.
 {{</note>}}

-COSMOLA is the third-largest ministry by persons employed, and its sub-agencies and SCs are responsible for a number of iconic pieces of Vekllei infrastructure, including the [Expo '74 Experimental Reactor](/posts/2019-09-15-reactor/) and the [Ou Hydroburo Complex](/posts/2020-04-21-hydro/).
+The Ministry of Light & Water is the third-largest ministry by persons employed, and its subordinate bureaux and corporations are responsible for a number of iconic pieces of Vekllei infrastructure, including the [Expo '74 Experimental Reactor](/posts/2019-09-15-reactor/) and the [Ou Hydroburo Complex](/posts/2020-04-21-hydro/).
+It is lead by the State Secretary of Light & Water, who is a member of the {{<link/cabinet>}}.
+It is represented in the {{<link/council>}} by the First Minister of Light & Water.

+The ministry is organised around electricity and water production respectively, but also has statutory bodies for emergencies, security and nuclear science research.
+The ministry was a pioneer in the construction the first and second commercial fusion power plants in {{<link/oslola>}} and {{<link/kairi>}}, which were among the first in the world to provide fusion-generated electricity to households.